 Win Or Go Home: U.S. Takes On Spain In Women's World Cup

 The U.S. has shown few weaknesses in its march through the Women's World Cup in France.
-But now the competition gets harder and the stakes are higher in the knockout round of the month-long tournament.
-The first U.S. test comes Monday against Spain in the Round of 16 (kickoff is noon ET and broadcast on FS1 and Telemundo).
+But now the competition gets harder and the stakes are higher in the knockout round of the monthlong tournament.
+The first U.S. test comes Monday against Spain in the round of 16 (kickoff is noon ET and broadcast on FS1 and Telemundo).

 The Spaniards have never been to a Women's World Cup before.
 In the group stage, they opened with a victory against South Africa, a defeat by Germany and a scoreless draw with China.
 None of that matters in the knockout round.
 The winner plays on and the loser goes home.

-"I feel good where we are in terms of the collective understanding of our team," said U.S. Head Coach Jill Ellis at Sunday's pre-match news conference.
+"I feel good where we are in terms of the collective understanding of our team," said U.S. head coach Jill Ellis at Sunday's prematch news conference.
 "Obviously Spain's a great opponent."

 Spain is not the United States, though.
 In the three games the U.S. has played so far, it set records for most goals scored (18) and the biggest goal differential while shutting out each of its opponents (Thailand, Chile and Sweden).